 Algebra I is a one-year course that builds on arithmetic skills and algebraic concepts taught in previous courses.
 Focus areas include four critical areas: (1) deepen and extend understanding of linear and exponential relationships; (2) contrast linear and exponential relationships with each other and engage in methods for analyzing, solving, and using quadratic functions; (3) extend the laws of exponents to square and cube roots; and (4) apply linear models to data that exhibit a linear trend.
-A grade of "C" or better, demonstrated subject matter proficiency and/or teacher recommendation is required for continuation to Geometry.
 Meets UC and CSU requirements